Eye mucus in dogs is normal and can be caused by a number of things, from viruses to allergies.

 Type of breed can also play an important role in a dog’s eye problems.
 Flat-headed dogs — such as Pekingese, bulldogs, boxers and pugs — are more likely to have discharge because their eye sockets are more shallow and their eyes protrude more.

-Breeds with loose facial skin (including cocker spaniels, bloodhounds, beagles and some terriers) are more prone to cherry eye, a condition that occurs when a gland in the eyelid gets out of place.
+Breeds with loose facial skin (including cocker spaniels, bloodhounds, beagles and some terriers) are more prone to cherry eye, a condition that occurs when a gland in the eyelid is jarred out of place.
 Although steroids and antibiotics will help, sometimes surgery is needed.

-Because excessive eye discharge can be a sign of more serious problems than the ones I mentioned above, don’t hesitate to ask your own vet, “Why does my dog have mucus in his eyes?”
+Because excessive eye discharge can be a sign of more serious problems than the ones I mentioned above, don’t hesitate to ask your own vet about your dog’s eyes.